Battle Hymn of the Republic

 Julia Ward Howe was married to Samuel Gridley Howe, a scholar in education of the blind.
 Both Samuel and Julia were also active leaders in anti-slavery politics and strong supporters of the Union.
 Samuel was a member of the Secret Six, the group who funded John Brown's work.

 History

 "Oh!
 Brothers"

-The tune and some of the lyrics of "John Brown’s Body" came from a much older folk hymn called "Say, Brothers will you Meet Us", also known as "Glory Hallelujah", which has been developed in the oral hymn tradition of revivalist camp meetings of the late 1700s, though it was first published in the early 1800s.
+The tune and some of the lyrics of "John Brown's Body" came from a much older folk hymn called "Say, Brothers will you Meet Us", also known as "Glory Hallelujah", which had been developed in the oral hymn tradition of revivalist camp meetings of the late 1700s, though it was first published in the early 1800s.
 In the first known version, "Canaan's Happy Shore", the text includes the verse "Oh!
 Brothers will you meet me (3×)/On Canaan's happy shore?" and chorus "There we'll shout and give Him glory (3×)/For glory is His own."
 This developed into the familiar "Glory, glory, hallelujah" chorus by the 1850s.
-The tune and variants of these words spread across both the southern and northern United States.
+The tune and variants of these words spread across the United States.